ART CLASSICS AND CONTEMPORARY ART

 An international general architectural competition was organised to design the art museum's extension.
 In total 579 entries from 42 countries were included – largest amount ever in the history of architectural competitions in Finland.
 MX_SI architectural studio from Spain was chosen a winner.
 More information on the design and construction project here.

 The manor was completed in 1935 as the mill owner Gösta Serlachius' private residence, where he also entertained business aqcuaintances.
 The first floor of the building designed by Finnish architect Jarl Eklund has served as a museum since 1945.
-The museum was the seventh art museum in Finland at that time.
+The museum was the eighth art museum in Finland at that time.
 The entire building was opened as an art museum in 1984.
 The exhibitions at the Manor showcase the Fine Arts Foundations' own collections and artworks from the Golden Age of Finnish art.

 The art museum is located in a cultural historically valuable and unique milieu by the lake Melasjärvi.
 The park of Art museum shows a large number of sculpture by Harry Kivijärvi.
 The arworks were donated to the Gösta Serlachius Fine Arts Foundation in 2012.
 From time to time artworks will be exhibited also at the Taavetinsaari Island that can be reached via a new bridge.